kunhwiko/concepts/systems/security.md

 ```
 GRE Tunneling
   a) Encapsulates packets with a GRE and IP header to traverse a previously unsupported network and potentially achieve less hops.
-     GRE headers are used to identify the packet is a GRE packet.
+     GRE headers are used to encapsulate packets as GRE packet.
      IP headers are used to identify the IP addresses for the beginning and end of the tunnel.

 IPsec Tunneling